-Get faster logons, after an OS update or upgrade.
-Windows OS instals updates or upgrade which require system reboot.
-Until Now, following a reboot you needed to logon manually, for the system to complete the installation/upgrade process.
-However with our new feature, Microsoft Account & Local Account can make OS remember the passwords temporarily between Windows update initiated reboots.
+Get faster logins, after an OS update or upgrade.
+Windows OS install updates or upgrade which require a system reboot.
+Until Now, following a reboot you needed to log on manually, for the system to complete the installation/upgrade process.
+However, with our new feature, Microsoft Account & Local Account can make OS remember the passwords temporarily between Windows update initiated reboots.
 This way the user will be automatically logged in, and the system is locked to make sure nobody gets access except for the same person.
 This is available to MSA and Local accounts which are not liked to any work policies.
-Here is what You need to do:

 - Run the Following Commands on the prompt: